-On October 18th, GitPrime hosted a panel discussion to hear about strategies and lessons learned in Working with Technical Debt.
+On October 18th, GitPrime hosted a panel discussion to hear about strategies and lessons learned in Working With Technical Debt, Not Against It.
 The panel included founders and CTOs from Meetup, CircleCI, and Corgibytes — and was moderated by Marcus Blankenship.

 Below, you’ll find the 8 key takeaways from the discussion (plus, a few handy resources for further reading).